What is the Pharmacy Program?

-Prime Therapeutics covers a 30-day supply of prescription medications (including insulin) through network pharmacies at the following levels:
+Prime Therapeutics covers a 30-day supply of prescription medications (including insulin) through network pharmacies at the following level:

 - $0 copay for select preventive medications specified in the Affordable Care Act, including contraceptives in the Generic Plus category.
 Medica HSA covers these medications at 100%.

-- $10 copay for Generic Plus (Tier 1) medications, which covers all generic drugs and certain preferred brand drugs for which there is no generic therapeutic equivalent
+- $10 copay for Generic Plus (Tier 1) medications, which covers all generic drugs and certain preferred brand medications for which there is no generic therapeutic equivalent

 - $30 copay for Brand Formulary (Tier 2) medications, which includes all other brand name medications listed on the formulary